liliangxiao/liliangxiao.github.io/_posts/2025-10-11-language-layers.markdown

 ### The Second Layer: Object Abstraction

 This layer involves the **abstraction of relations** among the senses related to a **specific object**.
 This layer is recursive.
 For example, a **cat** is an object that combines features like fur(need to trace deeper to the first layer), eyes(need to trace deeper to the first layer), a specific sound, size, and jumping action.
 Giving the object a **name** abstracts these mixed sensory features.
 By naming it, the object's features are also summarized, as when we say a human **can speak**.

-#### Dimensions of an object
-For an object in a picture, it can have different vocabulary with different aspect.
+The abstraction can have different vocabulary with different perspective.

-For example, from its shape, from its related concept,  for example: milk power: a cylinder, a tin, a container.
-Snow: winter, cold, season.
-House: home, family, living place, warm place.
-An LCD display, a computer, studying.
+A man: a human(comparing to animals), an animal(comparing to plants), a creature(comparing to rocks or dirt), a butcher(when connected with a knife and lots of meat), a father(when connected to a children), a husband(when connected with a women living together), a president(when connected with jobs), a victim(when connected with his loss.)

 ### The Third Layer: Component Combination